Adele in Munich: Incidents and controversies

 At the residency's launch phase, it was specified that photo and video journalists were not allowed to operate during the live performances.
 They usually do so during the first three songs at other significant concerts.
 Harald Stocker, chairman of the Bayerischen Journalisten-Verbands (BJV; Bavarian Journalists Association), stated, "This ban is completely unacceptable"; furthermore, the organiser would select the images and provide the media with a link to the selected material.
 Several discussions with management resulted in a definitive refusal.
 Live Nation stated that this protocol has been uniformly applied at all Adele concerts, "no matter when or where".

 In mid-August, a physical altercation broke out between two security guards and a 26-year-old concertgoer from Northern Ireland before the start of a concert for unknown reasons.
 The man was beaten and injured and had to be taken to the hospital.
 The Munich police temporarily arrested the two security service members and later released them.
 According to the police, they have been investigated for gefährlicher Körperverletzung (lit. 'dangerous bodily harm').
 The detailed course of events and the context of the confrontation were under investigation in the same month.

-False stories from tabloids claimed that Munich's temporary stadium could "go on tour" without considering that, due to its size, it was not intended for such use from the outset.
+False tabloid stories claimed that Munich's temporary stadium could "go on tour" without considering that, given its size, it was not intended for such use from the outset.
 In October 2024, Birkett told Adam Woods of the trade publication IQ: "It's not tourable".

 Dismantling

-The dismantling commenced the night following the final concert to meet the end-of-September completion deadline, the work being executed in an area strictly closed to the public.
+The dismantling commenced the night after the final concert to meet the end-of-September completion deadline, with the work carried out in an area strictly closed to the public.
 The LED video screen was disassembled and divided into sections, which Solotech intended to reuse for future live events and installations.
 Live Nation provided no further information or explanation regarding the post-residency destination of the specially designed Adele stage elements.
-The entire asphalt had been torn up and removed throughout the month due to its unsuitability for the upcoming Bauma event, and was subsequently recycled.
+The entire asphalt was torn up and removed throughout the month due to its unsuitability for the upcoming Bauma event, and subsequently recycled.
 The finalisation of the dismantling marked the ground preparation for the trade show.
 (Note: International trade fairs that followed: Expo Real, Heim und Handwerk, and Bauma.)

 Built for the sole purpose of hosting ten concerts, a "record-breaking", the venue disappeared "record-breakingly fast", commented BR24 reporter Nicole Remann; "irretrievably", said Leutgeb, adding, "I also promised the artist that and it's 'part of the deal': What's over there will never exist in this form again".
 Leutgeb insisted on preserving the project's distinctive character.
 In his own words, "When you get an artist thrilled about something like that and who says: I do this because I believe in it as regards content.
 Then the most important thing is that you don't copy it and do it again a second time".
 The video screen was thereafter transported across the Atlantic Ocean to be stored in Solotech's warehouse.